wix-incubator/react-native-crash-course/docs/App.performance.md

   * Native module initializations - First screen drawing.
   * The application's time to interaction.

-## 2. Improved rendering and performance
+## 2. Improved rendering performance and best practices
 Here are some rendering solutions and rules of thumb aimed to increase user interaction by lowering the time to interactive:

 ### Making Data Immutable